Travelling to India for business and want to make make a good impression?

 You should always be sensitive to this cultural value and ensure that potential challenges are dealt with sensitively and in private and that you avoid becoming openly frustrated with someone or saying anything critical.

-To really make the best impression possible however and to maximise your business opportunities, then consider enrolling on our eLearning Indian Cultural Awareness online course.
+If you REALLY want to make the best impression possible, then sign-up for our eLearning Indian Cultural Awareness online course.

 You may also be interested in the following blogs: